ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

 operating system with a configurable desktop environment.
 Ideal for those who want the most out of their computers and prefer a traditional desktop metaphor.
-With modest hardware requirements it is suitable for modern desktops and laptops, single board computers and older hardware alike. **Ubuntu MATE makes modern computers fast and makes older computers usable.**
+With modest hardware requirements it is suitable for modern desktops, laptops, single board computers and older hardware alike. **Ubuntu MATE makes new computers fast and older computers usable.**

 ### Objectives